Looking to buy?

 We hold auctions four times per year; once every three months.

-The items for sale in our auction are oak casks containing genuine maturing single-malt Scotch Whisky.
-The spirit inside these casks is distilled at wide variety of distilleries from all over Scotland.
-Casks come traditionally in three different sizes; barrels, hogsheads and sherry butts.
+The items for sale in our auction are oak casks containing genuine maturing single-malt Scotch Whisky or rum.
+The spirit inside these casks is distilled at wide variety of distilleries from all over Scotland and further afield.

-For clarification, you will not receive delivery of the cask to your home/business address.
-You do not pay any VAT on the hammer price; you are then free to take ownership.
 The lots on our auction are owned privately and are lying at different warehouses across Scotland.
 To be labelled as ‘Scotch’ whisky, the cask must mature in Scotland by law.

 For further information, please visit www.casktrade.com and www.gov.uk/guidance/customs-warehousing.
 Alternatively, please feel free to talk to one of our team on 0203 746 3030.